THE BEST ALL ROAD WHEELS

 Type I all road wheels tend to be deeper and slightly heavier than Type IIs though the best certainly climb well, just not as well as the best Type II all road wheels.

-Type II’s sweet spot is on mountain road climbs and the kind of gradients you’ll typically find on gravel rides that include a lot of rockier Class III and technical Class IV sections.
+Type II’s sweet spot is on mountain paved road climbs and the kind of gradients you’ll typically find on gravel rides, including many rockier Class III and technical Class IV sections.
 They will also perform as a road all-arounder and on dirt and light gravel sections if you don’t ride at speeds where aero differences matter.

 Type I All Road Wheels

-Among the Type I all road wheels we’ve tested, there are two I’d recommend as the best performers.
+Among the Type I all road wheels we’ve tested, I’d recommend one as the best performer.

 ENVE 4.5

-The ENVE SES 4.5 shines on nearly as many performance criteria as the Zipp 454 NSW but at US$2850/£2850, costs a good deal less.
+The ENVE SES 4.5 shines on many road and gravel performance criteria and, at US$2850/£2850, costs a good deal less than buying a top-performing set of road wheels and a second set of gravel ones.

-It’s also more aero than the 454 NSW if you’ll be doing, road, crit, or light dirt and gravel racing but doesn’t climb as well.
+Its depth and outside width, paired with the right tires, make it one of the most aero road, crit, or light dirt and gravel racing wheels you can own.
 It feels as fast or faster on flat, rolling, and descending terrain, as comfortable on good roads, and more comfortable on rough roads and unpaved paths as any road or gravel wheelset we’ve tested.

-While ENVE dropped the AR name when it updated the wheelset in 2022, it’s still the original all road wheelset just a touch lighter (1518 grams measured) and wider (32mm external, 25mm internal) than its predecessor.
-Other brands have copied its different front and rear rim shapes and depth (52mm/57mm), but none have matched its combination of aero performance, stiffness, crosswind stability, and compliance that make it the standard for all road wheels.
+While ENVE dropped the AR name when it updated the wheelset in 2022, it’s still the original all road wheelset, just a touch lighter (1518 grams measured) and wider (32mm external, 25mm internal) than its predecessor.
+Other brands have copied its different front and rear rim shapes and depth (52mm/57mm), but none have matched its combination of aero performance, stiffness, crosswind stability, and compliance, making it the standard for all road wheels.

-You can order it using these links to recommended stores Competitive Cyclist, The Pro’s Closet, Bike Tires Direct, Merlin, Sigma Sports, and directly from ENVE.
+You can order it using these links to recommended stores Performance Bike, BTD (BikeTiresDirect), Merlin, and Sigma Sports.

 See my full review and ratings of the ENVE SES 4.5.